 Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.

 Kimberly-Clark tends to generate high returns on equity while employing moderately high amounts of debt.

 CEO Thomas Falk has been at his current job since 2002, and he's served in other roles with the company for many years.

 The paper industry may have been undergoing rapid technological change early in the 20th century, but today personal-care and paper products aren't particularly susceptible to technological disruption.

 The Foolish conclusion

-At the time thisarticle was published Ilan Moscovitzdoesn't own shares of any company mentioned.You can follow him on Twitter@TMFDada.Motley Fool newsletter serviceshave recommended buying shares of Energizer Holdings, Procter & Gamble, and Kimberly-Clark.
+At the time thisarticle was published Ilan Moscovitzdoesn't own shares of any company mentioned.You can follow him on Twitter, where he goes by@TMFDada.Motley Fool newsletter serviceshave recommended buying shares of Procter & Gamble, Energizer Holdings, and Kimberly-Clark.
 Try any of our Foolish newsletter servicesfree for 30 days.
-We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
+We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.